ramzibouzaiene/React-Testing-Component/README.md

-I Created a login component form and i wrote unit testing using React testing library for testing React components and Jest as test runner.
+I Created a login component form and i wrote unit tests for it using React testing library for testing React components and Jest as test runner.

 # Getting Started with Create React App